 Traditionally, a centralized data center contained enterprise computing and storage resources.
 The data center housed the servers, and client systems outside the data center accessed the storage and server-based applications.
 This model worked for decades, but the computing needs of modern organizations have led to a fundamental change in architecture for large-scale IT infrastructures.

 With more applications, more users, greater operational scope and unimaginably vast quantities of data -- much of which must be generated and handled in real-time -- networks now handle severe, massive loads.
 Network bandwidth limitations, latencies and congestion or disruption can all have terrible consequences for organizations.

 Some organizations seek solutions to these problems at the edge of the infrastructure rather than in the data center itself.
 By moving computing out of principal data centers and closer to the locations of data collection, organizations can create small local networks at remote installations and eliminate many of the limitations and uncertainties of today's internet.

 This means the organization must build compute facilities at each remote location.
-Such edge data centers are typically quite small compared to traditional facilities and require very little power and cooling.
+Such edge data center are typically quite small compared to traditional facilities and require very little power and cooling.
 They often take up no more space than an average closet.

 Edge data center types